c3g/GenPipes_Docs/docs/source/get-started/using_gp.rst

 -e defines the restriction enzyme used in the HiC library

 By default, on Compute Canada servers such as "Cedar", "Beluga" or "Graham", SLURM scheduler is used.
-On guillimin server, you need to use PBS scheduler.
+On abacus server, you need to use PBS scheduler.
 For that you need to specify "-j pbs" option as shown below:

 ::

-  hicseq.py -c $MUGQIC_PIPELINES_HOME/pipelines/hicseq/hicseq.base.ini $MUGQIC_PIPELINES_HOME/pipelines/common_ini/guillimin.ini -r readsets.HiC010.tsv -s 1-15 -e MboI -j pbs -g hicseqScript_SRR1658581.txt
+  hicseq.py -c $MUGQIC_PIPELINES_HOME/pipelines/hicseq/hicseq.base.ini $MUGQIC_PIPELINES_HOME/pipelines/common_ini/abacus.ini -r readsets.HiC010.tsv -s 1-15 -e MboI -j pbs -g hicseqScript_SRR1658581.txt

 The above command generates a list of instructions that need to be executed to run Hi-C sequencing pipeline.
 These instructions are stored in the file: